Natalie is a very early-stage work-in-progress Ruby implementation.

 Install the above prerequisites on your platform, then run:

-NOTE: Currently, the default build is the "debug" build.
+NOTE: Currently, the default build is the "debug" build, since Nataile is in active development.

 Run a Ruby script: